 For a while, I assumed I would become a teacher.
 I loved learning and teaching, so why not make a career out of it?
 The conventional career route, women as teachers, troubled me, though.
 Longing for a path less traveled, I turned from the classroom to the playground.
 A playground consultant?
 Why not?
 After “analyzing” playgrounds from Athens to Alaska, I would naturally have great ideas to offer folks here.
 I could even go into designing accessible playgrounds for kids with disabilities.
 Then later, I played with the idea of becoming a dance instructor.
 Every dance class offered at my college, I signed up for.
 Salsa is my specialty, though I love the dream-like swirls of the American waltz.

-I continue to travel, play cards, dance, and climb those 15-feet-high jungle gyms that seem to only exist in Europe now.
+I continue to travel, play cards, dance, and climb those 15-feet-high rope pyramids that seem to only exist in Europe now.
 Ultimately, for a career, I settled on law: a form of life-long learning and teaching.